 ABOUT THE MINDFUL PLANNER

-The Mindful Planner was created by Lauren Kaufmann when she decided after 4 years in the counseling field working for larger organizations, that it was time to start out on her own and follow her dream of opening a private practice... and a wedding planning business!
-Lauren's passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage.
-In going through her own wedding planning experience, and then her cousin's, she realized that planning a wedding is so much more than selecting the details, signing contracts, designing invitations, and choosing attire.
-She realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
+I created The Mindful Planner when I decided to follow my dream of opening a private practice... and a wedding planning business!
+My passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage and entering into parenthood.
+In going through my own wedding planning experience, and then my cousin's, I realized that planning a wedding is so much more than selecting the details and designing invitations.
+I realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
 Thus, The Mindful Planner was conceptualized and created!

-M.A. in Clinical Mental Health Counseling, Licensed Professional Counselor
+M.A. in Clinical Mental Health Counseling, Licensed Clinical Mental Health Counselor Supervisor

-Owner, Planner, & Therapist, The Mindful Planner, PLLC
+Owner, Coordinator, & Therapist, The Mindful Planner, PLLC

 I obtained my Masters of Arts degree at Appalachian State University in 2011 with a concentration in Marriage & Family counseling.
 My career aspiration has always been to offer premarital counseling, and I obtained certification in PREPARE/ENRICH in 2010.
-I worked in community mental health in Asheville, NC for 3 years and counseled impoverished children and their families.
+I worked in community mental health in Asheville, NC for 3 years and counseled children and their families who were experiencing poverty, systemic racism, and trauma.
 I gained experience with children of divorce and fighting couples, which furthered my resolve to follow my passion for premarital counseling.
+In having my own children, I learned even more about the importance of quality perinatal mental health care, and in 2021 I pursued training through Postpartum Support International (PSI).
+I am currently working towards becoming Certified in Perinatal Mental Health through PSI.

-I have always believed in the importance of marriage for all people and types of families.
-A good marriage can provide a couple and any children a solid, safe, and loving base from which to explore the world.
-A happy and supportive marriage can be incredibly fulfilling, and my hope is that all people who want marriage can experience a good one.
+It is important to me that marriage or long-term partnership and parenthood is accepted and celebrated for all people who choose long-term partnership or parenthood. regardless of their color, sexuality, or gender.
+A good marriage or partnership can provide a couple and any children a solid, safe, and loving base from which to explore the world.
+A happy and supportive marriage or partnership can be incredibly fulfilling, and my hope is that all people who want that can experience it that way.

 Coordinating my first wedding